manaakiwhenua/project-template/CONTRIBUTING.md

 [How to Contribute to an Open Source Project on GitHub][how-contribute].
 In brief:

-We use [GitHub flow][github-flow] to manage changes:
+We use [GitHub flow][github-flow] to manage changes: <br>
-    1. Create a new branch in your desktop copy of this repository for each significant change.
+    1. Create a new branch in your desktop copy of this repository for each significant change.<br>
-    2. Commit the change in that branch.
+    2. Commit the change in that branch.<br>
-    3. Push that branch to your fork of this repository on GitHub.
+    3. Push that branch to your fork of this repository on GitHub.<br>
-    4. Submit a pull request from that branch to the [master repository][repo].
+    4. Submit a pull request from that branch to the [master repository][repo].<br>
     5. If you receive feedback,
         make changes on your desktop and push to your branch on GitHub: the pull request will update automatically.

-## Other Resources

-General discussion of [Software Carpentry][swc-site] and [Data Carpentry][dc-site] happens on the [discussion mailing list][discuss-list], which everyone is welcome to join.
-You can also [reach us by email][contact].

 [contact]: mailto: